Building Recertification

 When the recertification reports have been approved, the Building Official will issue a Building Recertification approval letter.
 This letter will be sent to the owner and the Professional Engineer and/or Architect of record.

-Topic: The Building Department hosted an informative session for building managers and condominium association members on the new requirements for building recertification.
+Training for Building Recertification.
+The Building Department hosted an informative session for building managers and condominium association members on the new requirements for building recertification.

-Required Building Recertification Reporting Forms
+Required Building Recertification Reporting Forms:

 Are you looking for the recertification status of a Miami Beach building?
-Click here to use our Citizen Self Service (CSS) and follow the following steps:

 1. In the drop-down search box on the left of the screen, select “Permit”.
 Once selected, a button called “Advanced” will appear.